Written by Paul D. Race for Family Garden Trains(tm)

 Update for December, 2018 In 2016, Bachmann reintroduced two old favorites.
 But train production comes in cycles, and they haven't introduced any new ones since.
 Right now, only one Bachmann starter set is widely available, though if you shop local hobby shops you may come up with one, or even several.

 LGB's most popular starter freight set is also unavailable, temporarily, of course.
 The good news is that several Piko and LGB sets are still available, though the LGB is getting thin.

 Longtime readers may notice that, where we used to have two or more vendor links for each product, most of the trains now just a link to Amazon.
 Sadly, one trusted vendor had to shut down completely, but several of the other vendors are now selling their trains through Amazon, so you still may have a choice of suppliers, and, in some cases, an opportunity to comparison shop.

-On the other hand, if you click on a train and it only shows one supplier, don't assume you can wait until December to order and still get one.
+On the other hand, don't assume you can wait until a week before Christmas to order and still get one.

 We hope that's not TOO confusing.
 If you have a question about vendors, or availability, or the quality of any product listed on this page, please contact us.

 Bachmann's Large Scale trains are accurately detailed models of real narrow-gauge trains that used to run in North America.
 Most narrow-gauge trains in this country ran on tracks that had the rails 36" apart.
 Models of narrow-gauge trains tend to be charming and to look old-fashioned compared to models of standard-gauge trains.
 They also tend to be larger in scale, so the figurines and accessories that go with them are larger and less likely to get lost in the undergrowth.
 (If you want to know all there is to know about garden train scales, refer to the article Which Scale Should I Model on the Family Garden Train's Primer page.)